alxmrs/CrashAnalysisTool/README.md

 3. <a name="#3">[10 minutes to pandas](http://pandas.pydata.org/pandas-docs/stable/10min.html)</sup></a>

 ## Latest Changes

+#### Oct 26, 2017
+- Revised documentation (this readme, docstrings in lib, and explicit comments in the example notebook)
+- Added types and doctests to a few modules.
+- Added dev requirements

 #### April 14, 2017
 - Added quickbase downloader that can download crashed by time range in parallel